 Parties are encouraged to cooperate to fulfil the objectives of this Convention.
 Developed country Parties shall [take the lead in providing] [provide] effective, timely and appropriate capacity building, technical assistance and environmentally sound technology transfer[, including on concessional and preferential terms where mutually agreed][ on voluntary and mutually agreed terms], to assist developing country Parties and countries with economies in transition in implementing their obligations under this Convention.
 Cooperation and provisions shall be transparent and based on nationally determined needs and priorities of recipient country Parties, taking into account the special circumstances of LDCs and SIDS.

-Capacity building, technical assistance and technology transfer pursuant to paragraph 1 may be delivered through regional, subregional and national arrangements , including existing regional and subregional and national centres, through other multilateral and bilateral means, and through partnerships, including north-south, south-south and triangular cooperation. and those involving the private sector or other stakeholders, as well as Indigenous Peoples and local communities, and through collaboration with local and subnational governments , as appropriate.
+2. Capacity building, technical assistance and technology transfer pursuant to paragraph 1 may be delivered through regional, subregional and national arrangements [, including existing regional and subregional and national centres, through] other multilateral and bilateral means, [and through partnerships], including north-south, south-south [and triangular cooperation][.
+This cooperation should promote, among others and as appropriate,] [and those involving] [partnerships involving] the private sector [or other stakeholders, [as well as]] Indigenous Peoples [and] [as well as] local communities, [and through collaboration with] [and] local and subnational governments [, as appropriate].

-Parties shall cooperate to promote and facilitate the development, transfer, diffusion of and access to technologies including on concessional and preferential terms as mutually agreed, to developing countries.
-In implementing this provision, developed country Parties shall promote and facilitate research, innovation, technical and scientific cooperation and investment in pursuit of new and innovative environmentally sound technologies and solutions.
+3. [Developed country] [Parties [shall] [must] [cooperate to] promote and facilitate [,working with the private sector and other relevant stakeholders, as appropriate,] [the] development, transfer, [and] diffusion of and access to [up-to-date environmentally sound] [environmentally sound] technologies [including on a grant basis,] [addressing plastic pollution in an environmentally sound manner, including those related to collecting, sorting, processing and recycling of plastic waste,] [relevant to addressing plastic pollution] [on voluntary and mutually agreed terms] [including on concessional and preferential terms [as mutually agreed]] [including the waiving of intellectual property rights], [to developing [countries.]]] [to parties most in need] [country Parties, in particular the least developed countries and small island developing states, to strengthen their capacity to effectively implement this [instrument] [Convention.]]
+In implementing this [provision] [article], [developed country] Parties shall promote and facilitate research, innovation, [and investment in developing country Parties as well as] technical and scientific cooperation [as well as][[and investment] in pursuit of new and innovative environmentally sound technologies and solutions].

+3bis.
+[Each Party shall ensure freedom of trade and technology transfer in the areas related to the implementation of the Convention.
+In particular, no prohibition or restriction shall be instituted or maintained on trade in equipment and transfer of technologies related to combating plastic pollution, enhancing waste management and plastic waste recycling, as well as any other activities covered by the Convention]

-Parties shall promote cooperation with relevant intergovernmental organizations and other entities, including relevant scientific organisations and bodies and private sector entities, as appropriate, to support the effective implementation of the Convention and the achievement of its objective, while avoiding any duplication of efforts.
+[4.
+[Parties shall promote] cooperation with relevant intergovernmental organizations and other entities, including relevant scientific organisations and bodies and private sector entities, as appropriate, to support the effective implementation of [this article.] [the Convention and the achievement of its objective, while avoiding any duplication of efforts.]]